 - Coal combustion releases the greenhouse gases carbon dioxide (CO2) and nitrous oxide (N2O) during combustion.
 Coal-fired power plants release more greenhouse gases per unit of energy produced than any other electricity source (1).

 - Coal supplies around 33% of the energy used for electricity in the United States, which makes coal-fired power plants a prime target for reducing greenhouse gas emissions (2).
+(Coal use for electricity is declining, by 2018 the electricity energy share for coal has fallen to 27%).

 - Luckily, coal-fired plants are closing down throughout the U.S. as the fuel becomes less profitable due to state and federal regulations, an aging fleet, and competition from other sectors such as natural gas, wind, and solar (3).